SamuelPelletier/tuto-Git/tuto_git.md

 # GIT

 Hey, this is my first tuto about Git !
-Let’s go discover Git and its environment.
+Let’s discover Git and its environment.
 To begin, don't forget to install Git on your computer, on Windows I advise to choose **GitBash** software.
 For Linux no problem, Git is already installed.
 If you are prepared, you can start !